Starting an LLC in Delaware is Easy

 Send the form and payment (payable to the Department of State) to:

 401 Federal Street

 Dover, DE 19901

-How long does it take to get an LLC approved?
+How long does it take to get a Delaware LLC approved?
 Typical processing time is 10 to 15 business days, but you can expedite the processing for an additional fee.

 Step 4: Create A Delaware LLC Operating Agreement

 Creating a Delaware LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.